joknarf/deferlib/README.md

-  'else'        => # value returned if exit code is not 0 'user'        => # The user to run the command as 'group'       => # The group to run the command as 'environment' => # A Hash of environment variables
+  'else'        => # value returned if exit code is not 0 'user'        => # The user to run the command as 'group'       => # The group to run the command as 'environment' => # A Hash of environment variables/values }
-}
 options['environment'] : {
   '<variable name>' => # value of the environement variable